ucsf-web-services/ucsf_pattern_library/source/_patterns/00-base/grids/four-column.md

 This section is left intentionally blank and is for future consideration.

 ### Technical Considerations
-To implement the four-col container, use the markup structure shown here, with the class four-col container
+To implement the four-col container, use the markup structure shown here, with the class four-col container.